 - Check for travel warnings and advisories.
 The State Department lists specific travel alerts and warnings country by country.
 Warnings are for situations you’re probably already aware of – an unstable government, a civil war – but travel alerts change regularly and are for short-term events that the State Department thinks you should know about if you’re planning travel.
 Examples of alerts might include a health alert like an outbreak of H1N1; an election season that is bound to have many strikes, demonstrations or disturbances; or evidence of an elevated risk of terrorist attacks.
 When these short-term events are over, State cancels the alerts.

 - Buy travel insurance.
 Most people don’t realize that the medical insurance they rely on stateside will not provide coverage when traveling internationally.
 If that fact isn’t concerning enough to your budget, know that $100,000 won’t even cover getting you home if you are sick or injured and require special medical transportation back to the states from distant regions.
 So if you purchase travel insurance, be sure to look into the “medical evacuation” option.
-Travel insurance can protect you from other unplanned occurrences, such as if you need to cancel your trip, if you miss your connection, if your flight is cancelled, if a hurricane damages your destination, if your baggage is delayed or lost and if your passport is lost.
+Travel insurance can protect you from other unplanned occurrences, such as if you need to cancel your trip if you miss your connection, if your flight is canceled, if a hurricane damages your destination, if your baggage is delayed or lost and if your passport is lost.
+If you hired a private jet to travel, insurance could also save a lot of expenses if any of the above-stated incidents occurs.
+You might have researched for – how much does a private jet cost?
+Probably, you have also looked for various ways to save money, and traveling insurance can be one such option that can help you manage travel expenses by providing aid for unnecessary expenditures.

 Plan Ahead Before You Travel Abroad